Penn State vs. Maryland NCAA Football Odds, Plays and Insights | November 6, 2021

 Penn State Stats and Trends

-- Penn State's games this year have hit the over on two of eight set point totals (25%).
+- Penn State's games this year have eclipsed the over/under two times in eight opportunities (25%).

-- Penn State is 1-1 against the spread and 2-0 overall in games when it records more than 30.4 points.
+- Penn State is 1-1 against the spread and 2-0 overall this season when the team scores more than 30.4 points.

-- The Nittany Lions rack up 376.4 yards per game, 22 fewer yards than the 398.4 the Terrapins allow per outing.
+- The Nittany Lions average 376.4 yards per game, 22.0 fewer yards than the 398.4 the Terrapins give up per outing.

-- In games that Penn State churns out over 398.4 yards, the team is 2-1 against the spread and 3-0 overall.
+- When Penn State totals over 398.4 yards, the team is 2-1 against the spread and 3-0 overall.

-- The Nittany Lions have turned the ball over three more times (10 total) than the Terrapins have forced a turnover (7) this season.

 - Find the latest spread and moneyline odds for Penn State at SISportsbook.